adhese/sdk/README.md

 Through the adhese.registerRequestParameter(key, value) you can add one or more target parameters to the requests.
 Simply register each value once, and all consequent getRequest function calls will include the parameters.

+The available target parameters and their prefixes are determined by your Adhese account configuration.

-		adhese.registerRequestParameter('ag', 40); // will add a target with prefix 'ag' and value '40' to each request
+		// will add a target with prefix 'ag' and value '40' to each request adhese.registerRequestParameter('ag', 40);

 #Adhese VAST SDK
 In the vast directory you can find the sdk for implementing VAST based ads in HTML/JavaScript players.